ziyaoxu/ziyaoxu.github.io/_pages/publications.md

 1. Y. Liu & **Z. Xu**, <a href="https://arxiv.org/abs/2405.06874">An interior penalty discontinuous Galerkin method for an interface model of flow in fractured porous media</a>, arXiv:2405.06874, preprint.

-1. **Z. Xu** & C.-W. Shu, A high-order well-balanced alternative finite difference WENO (A-WENO) method with the exact conservation property for systems of hyperbolic balance laws, submitted to Advances in Water Resources.

 ## Journal Papers

+1. **Z. Xu** & C.-W. Shu, A high-order well-balanced alternative finite difference WENO (A-WENO) method with the exact conservation property for systems of hyperbolic balance laws, Advances in Water Resources, to appear.

 1. **Z. Xu** & D. Gläser, <a href="https://doi.org/10.1016/j.advwatres.2024.104869">An extension of the box method discrete fracture model (Box-DFM) to include low-permeable barriers with minimal additional degrees of freedom</a>, Advances in Water Resources, v195 (2025), 104869.